oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 In its current state, the architecture of the learner dashboard is inconsistent and unintuitive.
 Therefore this project aims to fix various issues plaguing the learner dashboard.
 Broadly, the contributor is expected to the following:

 1. Move the “Feedback Updates” tab out of the learner dashboard to the profile pic dropdown.
 There should also be an indicator that appears when there are updates to show, and the overall feedback-update flow (including sending and receiving messages in feedback threads) should work smoothly.

 2. Update the learner dashboard to have the following architecture:

-   - Home
+   1. Home

-     - “Continue where you left off” section
+      1. “Continue where you left off” section

          1. CTA (call to action) to start any lessons (from Classroom or community library) that are in progress
          2. CTA to start next suggested lesson for any goals they’ve set (if any)
          3. CTA to start next suggested lesson to complete for any learner groups they’ve joined (if any)

-     - Learn something new section
+      2. Learn something new section

          1. Show topics in classroom and CTA to view the topic pages
          2. CTA to start any lessons that haven’t been started that are in their Play Later list (if any)
          3. CTA to go to Math Classroom (“Browse All Math lessons”)
          4. Lesson search box

-     - Learner Groups section
+      3. Learner Groups section

          1. Show any invitations that are not yet responded to for learner groups
-       2. Include CTAs to show more info, accept, or decline invitation
+         2. Include CTAs to show more info, accept, or decline invitations
          3. Include a CTA to view any learner groups they’ve already joined (should navigate to the associated learner group page)

-     - Review section
+      4. Review section

          1. If they’ve completed any previous topics from the classroom, suggest CTAs for up to 3 relevant review cards

-     - Goals
+   2. Goals

       1. CTAs to set or remove any goals (can only have up to 5 goals set at a time)
       2. Can view current goals and progress towards completing those goals
       3. Can view previously completed goals
       4. CTA to start next suggested item to move forward their goal (i.e. next lesson in the topic they need to complete)

-     - Progress
+   3. Progress

       1. Can view all lessons (Classroom and Community Library) that are currently in progress

-          - CTA to continue any of these lessons
+         1. CTA to continue any of these lessons

       2. Can view all skills they’ve started learning or mastering (i.e. via Practice sessions) and the level of mastery

-          - CTA to start practice session with that skill (will be directed to practice session tab for that topic with that skill pre-selected)
+         1. CTA to start practice session with that skill (will be directed to practice session tab for that topic with that skill pre-selected)
-          - CTA to view relevant review card for that skill
+         2. CTA to view relevant review card for that skill

       3. Can view all completed lessons (Classroom and Community Library)
 3. Make sure the new architecture and UI is responsive and has all the necessary accessibility labels (like aria, tag etc)

 **Link to PRD:** [Learner Dashboard IA Redesign Project Primer](https://docs.google.com/document/d/1PIs9QaEF_Itbj_H8lLWe-NsP18QSNY0f_JLsZW2e_PQ/edit)